 We have an extensive patent portfolio directed to rationally designed ecologies of spores and microbes.
 The portfolio includes both company-owned patents and applications, and those that we have rights to as licensee.
 For example, our portfolio includes an option to license foundational intellectual property related to the use of bacteria in combination with checkpoint inhibitors from MD Anderson.
 The patents and applications included in our portfolio cover both composition of matter and methods (e.g., method of treating).
-Our intellectual property rights related to SER-109 (C. difficile) and SER-287 (ulcerative colitis) extend through 2034.
+Our intellectual property rights related to SER-109, SER-155, SER-287 and SER-301 extend through 2034.
 We plan on continuing to broaden our patent portfolio.
-Currently, we have 24 active patent application families, which includes 21 nationalized applications and three pending at the PCT stage.
-To date, we have obtained 18 issued U.S. patents and two U.S. patent applications have been allowed.
+Currently, we have 24 active patent application families, which includes 22 nationalized applications and two pending at the PCT stage.
+To date, we have obtained 24 issued U.S. patents.